DeonAqsa/SQL_Project_Course/README.md

 # Project 1: Data Analyst Job Postings Analysis

 ## Introduction
 This project explores the data analyst job market using SQL, aiming to uncover the top-paying jobs, the most in-demand skills, and the skills that offer the best balance of high demand and high salary — the "optimal" skills for anyone looking to become a Data Analyst.
-Check them out here: [Project_1_Data_Analyst_Job_Posting folder] (/Project_1_Data_Analyst_Job_Posting/)
+Check them out here: [Project_1_Data_Analyst_Job_Posting folder](/Project_1_Data_Analyst_Job_Posting/).

 ## Background
 The dataset used in this project comes from Luke Barousse's SQL course, containing real-world job posting data across multiple roles, including Data Analyst positions.

+## The questions i wanted to answer trough my SQL queries were:
+1. What are the top paying Data Analyst jobs?
+2. What skills are required for these top paying jobs?
+3. What are the most in-demand skills for Data Analysts?
+4. Which skills are associated with the highest salaries?
+5. What are the most optimal skills to learn?

 ## Tools I Used
 - **SQL** – for querying and analyzing the database